"Make sure you have a good change process! Then the rest will come naturally."

 As an IT organisation, it is very important to have a good change process in which the testing process is embedded.

-It is actually a natural process because the IT staff at Radboud UMC were already test-minded .
-We also get it accepted by the business because they expect this way of working from us.
-It helps in the preparation and execution of the tests and later you can (show) which tests have been performed and what the result was.
-A test tool like Testersuite is indispensable for this.
+It's actually a natural process because the IT staff at Radboud UMC were already test minded .
+We also get that accepted by the business because they expect this way of working from us.
+It helps in the preparation and execution of tests and later you can (show) which tests have been performed and what the result was.
+A testing tool like Testersuite is indispensable for this.

 Yes, as much as possible.
 That way, you also get users on board with the system changes that are underway.
 Users appreciate being involved in the change process.
 Certainly if they have a previous experience in which this did not happen.